Why buy tons of disposable plastic baggies and bottle after bottle of expensive laundry detergent when these reusable items can save you money?

 These reusable bags can last a long time if you treat them well.
 I try not to put mine through the dishwasher more than twice a month, so we generally hand wash them.
 We’ve had some of them for several years and they’re still just like new.
 It feels good to know that we’re saving money and keeping plastic from the dump at the same time.

 Like the other money-saving items these things can be found en masse at Amazon.
 My personal favorite brands for reusable bags are Lauren&Lena, Bumkins, and Art of Lunch.
-To learn more about ways to save money on everyday expenses, check out these other posts and articles from OppLoans:

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.